28 January 2013

 "Oh, I thought it was all that yodelling going on and everyone's name is Hans and Heidi.
 Though you two are the first dark-haired Irishmen I've ever seen.
 I thought everyone was blond."
 And he went back to his sandwich.

-I sat there very still letting that sink in, so I asked him where he thought Ireland was located and he said it was an island off Norway and he said that like I was a moron for asking.
+I sat there very still, letting that sink in, so I asked him where he thought Ireland was located, and he said it was an island off Norway. and he said that like I was a moron for asking.
 Yup, he did.
-As you can guess this got some chuckles from the table and he was mystified as to what was so funny.
-So I told him and he told ME I didn't know what I was talking about.
+As you can guess, this got some chuckles from the table, and he was mystified about what was so funny.
+So I told him, and he told ME I didn't know what I was talking about.
 Yes, he did.

 "Well, 'aving been born an' raised dere in Iceland, I mean Ireland," Patrick continued like I never said a word, "Oi kin tell ya it be the second largest of the British Isles.
 We do not export potatties loike in days of auld, nor dwe 'av ski resorts dotted al' over de place.
 We are known as de Emerald Isle."
 Patrick said with a polite smile.